Restoration Advisory Board: History

 Beginning in 1990s, the DOD locally and nationally engaged people from communities impacted by military contamination in forums and trainings.
 In 1993, the EPA established a forum, the Federal Facilities Environmental Restoration Dialogue Committee (FFERDC).
 The committee worked out principles which should apply to all persons and institutions involved in the process for making federal facility cleanup decisions.
-The principles covered 4 key areas: 1) information sharing, 2) ensuring environmental justice, 3) establishing restoration advisory boards, and 4) understanding the federal budget process.
+The principles covered four key areas: 1) information sharing, 2) ensuring environmental justice, 3) establishing restoration advisory boards, and 4) understanding the federal budget process.

 In September 1994, DoD and the EPA issued guidelines how to form and operate RABs.

 As of September 2004, DoD reported that 310 RABs existed "across all of the Military Component's installations".

 In 2006, DoD issued a rule on RABs and it published a RAB handbook in 2007.

 In FY 2015, DoD spent $2.8 million to support 229 RABs on 250 installations and properties.

 During the COVID-19 pandemic, RAB meetings either became online meetings or hybrid events like at the Wurtsmith Air Force Base or they stalled altogether, as in the case of Camp Lejeune, which for 18 months from February 2020 until August 2021 didn't meet.

 Criticism

 According to some, the role of an installation co-chair unfairly exceeds that of a community co-chair.
 Also, the power of RABs is very limited, as RABs are not decision-making bodies and the installation is not required to follow RAB recommendations.

-When the installation command is not responsive to community concerns, not acting in a transparent manner, RAB community members interest may dwindle, a situation encountered for example at Naval Weapons Industrial Reserve Plant, Calverton; Community members may resign and if the installation does not actively pursue community outreach, the commander may dissolve a RAB.
+When the installation command is not responsive to community concerns, not acting in a transparent manner, RAB community members interest may dwindle, a situation encountered for example at Naval Weapons Industrial Reserve Plant, Calverton.
+Community members may resign, and if the installation does not actively pursue community outreach, the commander may dissolve a RAB.

-In a May 2021 meeting of the Wurtsmith Air Force Base RAB, a conceptual site model presentation which ate up half of the three-hour event did not receive the most feedback. but the fact that a RAB members comments were interrupted after less than three minutes.
+In a May 2021 meeting of the Wurtsmith Air Force Base RAB, a conceptual site model presentation which took half of the three-hour event did not receive the most feedback.
+Instead, that a RAB member's comments were interrupted after less than three minutes prompted the most discussion.